SCERYP/russian_nnsvs_llane_crow_db_vb/README.md

-# Lolita Shiko AI RU (f00001ru)
+# Lolita Shiko AI RU Beta (f00001ru_beta)
-AI ver. of Lolita Shiko for NNSVS \ ENUNU
+Beta AI ver. of Lolita Shiko for NNSVS \ ENUNU
 # Voicebank Acapella test

 # About Database and Database use